DiabRaed/pygator/pygator/beam_profile/README.md

 **Controls:**
 - `r` → start/stop recording frames
 - `R` → calculates average of beam radii and standard deviations at some point z of all recorded frames
-- `n` → move the camera command.
+- `n` → command to record the distance the camera has moved from the previous point.
 Takes values in inches.
 Once entered, repeat `r` and `R` to record the next data point.
 - `f` → save recorded data to CSV (`--output`) and display the fit.
 The fit is done with pygator.module.fit_beam_profile_ODR
 - `q` → quit